Derkades/news-scraper/README.md

 ## API Usage

 News can be downloaded by making a GET request to `/news.wav`.

-As long as news is needed, make a post request to `/activate` at least every 10 minutes.
-Otherwise, no news will be downloaded to save resources and energy.
+It is returned in mono wave PCM format.
+If no news recording is available, a 503 status code is returned.